The Comtrend PG-9172PoE -- like all other Powerline adapters -- is an alternative to running network cables.

-Though the Comtrend PG-9172PoE can work as a generic Powerline adapter, you should use it as one explicitly designed for IP cameras or a similarly low-bandwidth application.
+Though the Comtrend PG-9172PoE can work as a generic Powerline adapter, you should use it specifically for IP cameras or a similarly low-bandwidth application.
 And for this purpose, it works well and will save you a lot of time.

-However, if you’re looking to extend your home network for other uses, the PG-9172PoE’s lack of Gigabit support is a deal-breaker.
-In this case, you should opt for the PG-9172 or another adapter that has a Gigabit port instead and get a separate PoE injector if need be.
+However, if you want to extend your home network for other uses, the PG-9172PoE's lack of Gigabit support becomes a deal-breaker.
+In this case, you should opt for the PG-9172 or another adapter with a Gigabit port instead and get a separate PoE injector if needed.